clairegreenwood83/trailfinder/README.md

 - Search trails by name, region or difficulty
 - Filter trails by difficulty, distance and elevation gain
 - View individual trail pages with distance, duration, difficulty and elevation information
-- Interactive Leflet maps displaying walking routes and trail starting points
+- Interactive Leaflet maps displaying walking routes and trail starting points
 - Live current weather data for each trail using the Open-Meteo API
 - Responsive design for desktop and mobile devices
 - Keyboard navigation, visible focus states and accessible page structure